nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 The output confirms that the workflow will run one sample (`count 1`) through `jobs fastqc`

-We can also visualise our workflow by creating a diagram of jobs (DAG).
+We can also visualise our workflow by creating a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG).
 We tell snakemake to create a DAG with the `--dag` flag, then pipe this output to the [dot software](https://graphviz.org/) and write the output to the file `dag_1.png`

 ```bash
 snakemake --dag | dot -Tpng > dag_1.png